-That’s just the tip of the iceberg, as Phoenix Rising presents the player with an impressive number of features you wouldn’t expect to find in a Pokémon game, including choice-based outcomes that affect the story, skill trees with perks designed for different playstyles, and a quest system that organizes in-game events.
+But that is just the tip of the iceberg, as Phoenix Rising presents the player with an amazing number of characteristics you wouldn’t expect to see in a Pokémon game, including choice-based outcomes that affect the story, skill trees with perks designed for different playstyles, and a quest system that organizes in-game events.
 The first episode was released in 2018 with the second episode currently in production.

-Pokémon Insurgence is a fan-made game that was created using RPG Maker XP and comes from the same creator as Pokémon Zeta and Omicron, another fan game which didn’t make this list but is still worth checking out.
-Set in a completely new location called the Torren region, the game sees you exploring a war-torn world where Pokémon-worshipping cults fight for world-domination.
+Pokémon Insurgence is a fan-made game that was created using RPG Maker XP and comes from the same creator as Pokémon Zeta and Omicron, another fan game that didn’t make this list but is still worth checking out.
+Set in a completely new location called the Torren region, the game sees you exploring a war-torn world where Pokémon-worshipping cults fight for world domination.

-Aside from having a much darker story compared to the official games, Insurgence incorporates some of the most highly-requested features from previous entries; included are mega-evolutions, trainer customization, Pokémon following your trainer in the world map, and secret bases.
+Aside from having a much darker story compared to the official games, Insurgence contains some of the most highly-requested features from prior entries; included are mega-evolutions, trainer customization, Pokémon following your trainer in the world map, and secret bases.
 The game also introduces a special Pokémon class called Delta, which are essentially different typing/coloration combinations of existing Pokémon species.

 Pokémon Clockwork is another fan game that was created using Pokémon Essentials.
 It sees players traversing the rustic region of Rosari, where humans and Pokémon humbly coexist.
 You are called to action by none other than the mythical Pokémon Celebi, who has traveled back in time to warn you about an imminent attack orchestrated by the mysterious Team Epsilon that will leave Rosari in ruins.